 Step 4: Communicate with your co-workers—just because you are working from home doesn’t mean that you are excluded from the team.
 Engage with them; if you are working on a team project, let your team know how the project is coming along, and if you need their help, don’t hesitate to ask for it.

 Communicating frequently fosters closeness, understanding, and possibly friendships in the workspace, and this shouldn’t be lost while working from home.

 Step 5: Have help available—if you are a working mother who works from home, you still need help with your young kids.
-Don’t think because you are home with them then you can wing it.
+Don’t think for a second that because you are home with them then you can wing it.
 You can’t.

 This is because they can pose a distraction to you while you are neck-deep on a critical project during the day, hence, leaving you unproductive.
 Be it a family member, hired help, or a neighbor, you need someone to step in and fill your shoes, while you are busy working during the day.

 Step 6: Have a designated work area—this is also important because it fosters productivity.
-If you are in spaces in your house or apartment, where you can get easily distracted, then you will be unable to achieve your goals for the day.
+If you are in a space in your house or apartment where you can get easily distracted, then you will be unable to achieve your goals for the day.
 A designated work area creates a strict divide between your work life and home life.
 Keeping separate areas for work and play enhances your mood and increases productivity.